Yazawin Kyaw

 Maha Thanmada Wuntha (မဟာသမ္မတဝံသ, /my/; Mahā Sammata Vaṃsa) or more commonly known as Yazawin Kyaw (ရာဇဝင် ကျော်, /my/; the Celebrated Chronicle) is an early 16th-century chronicle of Buddhist religious history and Burmese history.
+It is recognized as the earliest extant chronicle in Burmese history despite not being the first one in line.

 The chronicle was written in two parts by Shin Maha Silavamsa, the famous learned monk, author and poet.
 The first part, written in 1502, is mainly a religious history document, and essentially a Burmese version of the Mahavamsa and Dipavamsa.
 The first part focuses on the kings of ancient India and Ceylon, according to Buddhist mythology and history.
 In 1520, the author added a supplement about the Burmese kings down to 1496.
 In all, only one-seventh of the treatise concerns the affairs of Burmese kings as it was not intended to be an authoritative chronicle.
 The author stated there was already an existing chronicle of the Ava court.